The-LainOS-Project/lainos-iso/README.md

 # lainos-iso
-Modified Archiso with Calamares installer for LainOS ISO build.
+Modified Archiso with Calamares installer for LainOS ISO build; uses linux kernel 6.6.1-zen1-1.

 To use, clone this repository, cd into it, and execute the following command to create the ISO: